OpenHFT/Chronicle-Queue/docs/FAQ.md

 ## How does reading work?

-When you read an excerpt, it first checks that index entry is there (the last thing written)
+When you process an excerpt, it first checks that index entry is there (the last thing written)

     if(tailer.nextIndex()) {
-       // read the new excerpt
+       // process the new excerpt
-       Type value = tailer.readXxxx(); // read a data type.
+       Type value = tailer.readXxxx(); // process a data type.
     }

 Finally you must call finish() to perform bounds check.
 Chronicle doesn't bounds check every access to reduce runtime overhead.